geoschem/HEMCO/docs/source/config/hemco-config.rst

    individual files with centered time stamps, e.g.:
    :file:`file.yyyymmdd_0130z.nc`, :file:`file.yyyymmdd_0430z.nc`,
    ..., :file:`file.yyymmdd_2230z.nc`.
-To read these files **at the beginning of their time intervals, the time stamp can be shifted by 90 minutes: :literal:`2000-2016/1-12/1-31/0-23/+90minutes`.
+To read these files **at the beginning of their time intervals**, the time stamp can be shifted by 90 minutes: :literal:`2000-2016/1-12/1-31/0-23/+90minutes`.
 At time 00z, HEMCO will then read file 0130z and keep using this file until 03z, when it switches to file 0430z.
 Similarly, it is